New Tides, New Adventures

 Not only content, but on the heels of yet another confirmation of my decision; I just re-read my post The Van Man.
 Go ahead and read this if you haven’t yet, but for time’s sake here’s a summary:

-• He told us all about #VanLife and tried to get us to quit of jobs to become vloggers.
+He told us all about #VanLife and tried to get us to quit our jobs to become vloggers.

 While rereading I had some very intense revelations about the “could, should, and would” considerations about making these sorts of big leaps.
 At the time I could feel a strong pull to do what Kevin was doing.
 I knew I “could” and I knew I “should”, but I didn’t.